Sinhala-NLP/SOLD/README.md

 ![Alt text](images/SOLD_Annotation.png?raw=true "Annotation Process")

 ## Data
-Dataset is released in HuggingFace.
+SOLD is released in HuggingFace.
 It can be loaded in to pandas dataframes using the following code.

 ```python
 from datasets import Dataset